 Attracting Beneficial Insects: Garden Allies

-Soil Improvement and Nutrient Cycling: Feeding the Earth
+Soil Improvement and Nutrient Cycling

 Some companion plants contribute directly to soil health.
 Legumes (beans, peas) fix nitrogen from the air into the soil, enriching it naturally.
 Deep-rooted plants break up compacted soil, improving aeration and drainage.
-Certain plants, when used as cover crops or mulches, suppress weeds and add organic matter when they decompose.
+Certain plants, used as cover crops or mulches, suppress weeds and add organic matter when they decompose.

 Growth Enhancement and Flavor Improvement